wandrer-earth/wandrer-earth.github.io/_posts/2024-01-08-hi-from-hawaii-2.markdown

 ### Items for the next map update

 I'm planning to do another map update sometime in January, and there are a few tweaks planned for this next one.
-None of this is set in stone, but your thoughts are welcome.
+None of this is set in stone and your thoughts are welcome.

 * Start removing ways tagged `access=delivery`
 * Start including ways tagged `access=permit`.
 Like many OpenStreetMap things, usage of this tag is not 100% identical everywhere, but according to the [wiki](https://wiki.openstreetmap.org/wiki/Tag:access%3Dpermit), "this tag should be used in cases where a permit is required, but is routinely granted to everyone requesting it."
 That feels like a manageable situation.